 Plant at the Right Time for Proper Maturation

 The best method for learning about a 2nd or late planting in your climate and zone?
-Forget research and talk to a local gardener!
-They’ll be able to tell you specifics about your area that google doesn’t!
-Take opportunities to share the homesteading life!
+Talk to a local gardener!
+They’ll be able to tell you specifics about your area that google doesn’t know!

 Want to learn more?
 Be sure to read How to Cure Vegetables for Dry Storage.